-Meet the Farm behind Scottsdale’s Restaurants
+Meet the Farmer behind Scottsdale’s Restaurants

 If there was a competition for the toughest job, Bob McClendon could be a contender.